10up/headstartwp/site/documentation/01-Getting Started/headless-config.md

 ## sourceUrl

-The `sourceUrl` option should point to a valid WordPress installation form where the headless site should be sourced to.
+The `sourceUrl` option should point to a valid WordPress installation from where the headless site should be sourced to.

 ## useWordPressPlugin